bwcee/bootcamp-mooz/Readme.md

 # Project Learning Notes

-- used a few new techs/ concepts for this project:
+- used/ learned a few new techs/ concepts for this project:

   - Server side
     - mongodb/ mongoose